 Refined Englishwoman Sybil Barclay has caught the captains eye and captured his heart.
 But, not everyone is happy with the situation.
 Gaskell’s former girlfriend China Doll is more than a little jealous and is trying everything within her power to get him back.

-China Doll is a beartiful woman, but Gaskell is having none of it.
+China Doll is a beautiful woman, but Gaskell is having none of it.
 Tired of her loud, obnoxious, and crude behavior, he makes it clear to her that they are through.

 This oceangoing romantic triangle comes with a surprise ending as to who ends up with who, and just what did happened to all that gold?

-NOTABLE: Clark Gable reportedly had a number of temper tantrum during filming.
-These were put up with by MGM studio head Louis B. Mayer only because Gable had just won an Academy Award for his work in It Happened One Night and Mayer, knowing Gable’s box office appeal, didn’t want to risk losing him.
+NOTABLE: Clark Gable reportedly had a number of temper tantrums during filming.
+These were tolerated by MGM studio head Louis B. Mayer because Gable had just won an Academy Award for his work in It Happened One Night and Mayer, knowing Gable’s box office appeal, didn’t want to risk losing him.

-During the shooting of the film at the studio, two stuntmen were nearly killed after being overcome by 50 tons of water.
+During the shooting of China Seas, two stuntmen were nearly killed after being overcome by 50 tons of water.

 The films perceived negative portrayal of those from Malaysia and Singapore resulted in the film being banned from both countries.